abhin4v/notes/2022/just-nix-podman-combo.md

 ## Bonus tip

-This `justfile` will run fine on a Linux machine as well, except the `build-clang` command.
+This `justfile` runs fine on a Linux machine as well, except the `build-clang` command.
 Also, if you have Just installed at the OS level, you can run Just commands from other directories as well, like this:

 ```